 High Blood Pressure Stage 1 Symptoms

 Having symptoms of high blood pressure is a myth.
-High blood pressure doesn’t have any and that includes high blood pressure stage 1.
-This is why they call high blood pressure the “silent killer.” (resource) The only certain way to know if you have high blood pressure is to have it routinely checked.
+High blood pressure doesn’t have any including high blood pressure stage 1.
+This is why they call high blood pressure the “silent killer.”
+The only certain way to know if you have high blood pressure is to have it routinely checked 3.

-Be sure to undergo yearly physicals at the physician’s office even if you don’t have any health problems.
-While you’re there they will check and monitor your blood pressure.
+Doctors recommend undergoing regular physicals at the physician’s office even if you don’t have any health problems.
+While you’re there, they will check and monitor your blood pressure.
 If you already have high blood pressure or other risk factors for cardiovascular disease you might need more frequent readings.

 You can monitor your blood pressure at home with a home blood pressure monitoring device.
 This next section will explain to you in detail the proper way to monitor your blood pressure at home.

 How To Monitor High Blood Pressure Stage 1 At Home